<!makes the accordion FAQs start closed> <!makes the blog posts the same height> <!– Start Accordians Closed –>

 Gary DeVine

-I’m a Licensed Professional Counselor in the Commonwealth of Pennsylvania, offering in-person and video sessions.
-I’m licensed, insured, and credentialed by insurance companies and EAP’s.
-My treatment is evidence based, utilizing Acceptance and Commitment Therapy, along with Motivational Interviewing, Prolonged Exposure, Rogerian and CBT techniques.
+I’m a Licensed Professional Counselor in the Commonwealth of Pennsylvania, licensed, insured, and credentialed by insurance companies and EAP’s.
+I offer in-person and video sessions.
+My treatment is evidence-based, utilizing Acceptance and Commitment Therapy, along with Motivational Interviewing, Prolonged Exposure, Rogerian and CBT techniques.
+When working with Christian clients, I practice faith-based, biblical counseling.

 Watch this video to learn more about me.

 I’m an integrationist.
-I take both science and faith-based knowledge to support my clients in their healing journey.
-I understand emotional pain from personal experience – I help my clients get well using research guided interventions.
-For my Christian clients, I take a Biblical Counseling approach, along with the evidence based approached mentioned above.
+In other words, I use both science and faith-based knowledge to support my clients in their healing journey.
+Moreover, I understand emotional pain from personal experience and help my clients get well using research-guided interventions.
+For my Christian clients, I take a Biblical Counseling approach, along with the evidence-based approach mentioned above.

 I have a bachelor’s degree in Biblical and Theological Studies.
-Although I’m a conservative Presbyterian elder, I have some understanding of the diversity of Christian belief, including the Orthodox denominations and Roman Catholicism.
-I accept as siblings in the faith, all who are faithful to the creeds of the Church universal and catholic.
+Although I’m a conservative Presbyterian elder, I have some understanding of the diversity of Christian beliefs, including the Orthodox denominations and Roman Catholicism.
+In practice, I accept all who are faithful to the creeds of the Church universal and catholic as siblings in the faith.
 Although we have differences in belief, I will respect the doctrine of your denomination.

-I’m a student of psychology, which I learn from the Bible, historic theology, and social science.
-I have a master’s degree in mental health counseling, and continue to educate myself through books, articles, and trainings.
+I’m a student of psychology, which I learn from the Bible, historical theology, and social science.
+I have a master’s degree in mental health counseling and continue to educate myself through books, articles, and trainings.

-I’ve been trained in the treatment of insomnia, trauma, sexual deviance, addictions, OCD, chronic pain, and panic attacks.
-I’m a Certified Trauma Professional.
+Additionally, I’m trained in treating insomnia, trauma, sexual deviance, addictions, OCD, chronic pain, and panic attacks.
+I’m also a Certified Trauma Professional.

-I receive weekly supervision from Ingrid Ord, author of ACT with Faith, and contributor to ACT for Clergy and Pastoral Counselors.
+In order to continue improving my practice, I receive weekly supervision from Ingrid Ord, author of ACT with Faith and contributor to ACT for Clergy and Pastoral Counselors.

-In my experience, evidence-based approaches are necessary, but not enough.
-Effective counseling requires a strong therapeutic alliance.
-A good therapist will be compassionate and non-judgmental, so that the client feels safe to self-disclose.
+In my experience, evidence-based approaches are necessary but not enough.
+Effective counseling also requires a strong therapeutic alliance.
+Consequently, a good therapist will be compassionate and non-judgmental so that the client feels safe to self-disclose.

 Some clients approach treatment with great expectations of finally getting at the root of their problems.
 Others are discouraged, skeptical that counseling or anything else will help.
-Integrated with evidence-based treatment, I practice counseling by faith and teach my clients to get well by faith.
+In either case, I practice counseling by faith, integrated with evidence-based treatment, and teach my clients to get well by faith.

 Dr DeVine in office